Sofia Vergara Sizzles In Bikini Photo From The ’90s

-Sofia Vergara shared a photo of her in a string bikini from the ’90s on Instagram for #ThrowBackThursday.
-The Modern Family star is so ageless that the main thing giving away the snap was from decades ago was her hair — she’s blonde in the photo.
+Sofia Vergara shared a photo of herself in a string bikini from the ’90s on Instagram for #ThrowBackThursday.
+The Modern Family star is so ageless that the main thing giving away the snap was from decades ago was her hair; she’s blonde in the photo.

 “#tbt the 90’s Miami,” Sofia Vergara captioned the image.